 Another notable thing is that Harper is an extremely popular vacation destination.
 A significant portion of the population is seasonal.
 During the vacation season, the town experiences a large influx of people who take up residence in second homes they own in the area.
 As the vacation season ends, the population drops again, leaving behind a substantially quieter and smaller town.

-Harper is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Harper does not have a public transit system used by locals to get to and from work.

-The citizens of Harper are slightly better educated than the national average of 21.84% for all cities and towns, with 24.47% of adults in Harper having a bachelor's degree or advanced degree.
+The education level of Harper citizens is a little higher than the average for US cities and towns: 24.47% of adults in Harper have at least a bachelor's degree.

 The per capita income in Harper in 2022 was $33,135, which is upper middle income relative to Texas, and middle income relative to the rest of the US.
 This equates to an annual income of $132,540 for a family of four.
 However, Harper contains both very wealthy and poor people as well.